-Why we need to talk about Machine Learning Operations, and how it is different from DevOps.
+Why we need to talk about Machine Learning Operations and how it is different from DevOps.

-Why we need to talk about MLOps?
+Why do we need to talk about MLOps?

 What the term “Machine Learning Operations” really means?

-In syndicai when we talk about MLOps, we talk about the ability to move AI models from data scientist’s machines or laptops to remote machine clusters at scale.
+In syndicai, when we talk about MLOps, we talk about the ability to move AI models from data scientist’s machines or laptops to remote machine clusters at scale.
 The main goal of that process is to automate the whole workflow taking care of resource management, orchestration, data/model versioning, and monitoring.

-How MLOps is different from DevOps?
+How is MLOps different from DevOps?

 The main idea behind DevOps is that a piece of software is tested, QA-ed by the development team when stable goes into production.

 In the field of AI, everything around is actually very different.

 Unlike DevOps, the MLOps is much more experimental at its core.
 During the whole workflow, Machine Learning engineers try different features, parameters, model architectures.
 Therefore, it is important not only to version the whole code but also to reproduce previously obtained results.